isotopp/isotopp.github.io/content/posts/2020-08-18-mysql-character-sets.md

 ## Charset on a connection

 The *other* thing that has a character set is the connection from the client to the database server.
-That is required, because when you type for example "ö" into a utf8 terminal to send it to `kris.chset`, column `t` as defined above, it has to be converted from utf8 (`C3B6`) to latin1 (`F6`), because the column `t` is defined with a charset of latin1.
+That is required, because when you type for example "ö" into an utf8 terminal to send it to `kris.chset`, column `t` as defined above, it has to be converted from utf8 (`C3B6`) to latin1 (`F6`), because the column `t` is defined with a charset of latin1.

-MySQL does that automatically for you, if a conversion exists: You sent a utf8 `c3b6`, MySQL detects the column defined as latin1, and tries to convert, yielding `f6`, which is then stored.
+MySQL does that automatically for you, if a conversion exists: You sent an utf8 `c3b6`, MySQL detects the column defined as latin1, and tries to convert, yielding `f6`, which is then stored.

 How do you tell MySQL what charset the connection uses?